Home > Mortgage Types > Income Issues

 You do not always need every item.
 But incomplete paperwork is one of the fastest ways for a workable file to become a frustrating one.

-In Ontario, many borrowers start with a major bank, but not every income type fits bank policy equally well.
-Traditional lenders often want clean, consistent, easy-to-verify income.
 When the income is more complex, the answer may depend less on how much you make in real life and more on how clearly the file can be supported.

 That is why Ontario borrowers with good cash flow can still run into trouble if the paperwork is weak, the tax picture is unusually low, or the income story is not presented clearly.
-It is also why applying widely without a plan can create more frustration than progress.

 The best next step is usually to review the file before applying broadly.
 That helps reduce surprises and avoids wasting applications on lenders that were never likely to fit.

-If your mortgage is simply coming up for maturity and you are not trying to add debt, change the structure, or pull out equity, it may also help to review how mortgage renewal works in Ontario.
+If your mortgage is coming up for maturity and you are not trying to add debt, change the structure, or pull out equity, it may also help to review how mortgage renewal works in Ontario.

-This type of file may fit when the income is real, the documents are reasonably strong, the down payment or equity is helpful, and the rest of the file is stable.
-It can also fit when the borrower has a clear explanation for how the income is earned and why it should continue.
+This type of review may fit when the income is real, the documents are reasonably strong, the down payment or equity is helpful, and the rest of the file is stable.

-It may be harder when the income is very new, poorly documented, falling sharply, mixed with weak credit, or being stretched too far for the property and payment.
 In those cases, the better move may be to improve the file first, use a temporary solution carefully, or change the mortgage plan instead of forcing a poor fit.

 Many income-issue files follow a practical progression rather than a one-step fix.